 - Legitimacy of a father, for immigration purposes, requires:

-- Child must be under 18 at the time of legitimation,
+- The child must be under 18 at the time of legitimation, AND

 - A child can also benefit from the citizenship or other immigration status of a parent through adoption and/or natural birth.